 If you only have time to check out one company, Endurance is definitely our top choice.
 Endurance is a direct warranty provider, which means there’s no middleman to contact when you file a claim.

 Endurance offers six different plans that can cover over 200,000 miles.
 That’s a good distance for your Honda Accord or Civic.
 In addition to standard warranty coverage, it also has plans that combine breakdown coverage and prepaid maintenance.
-Plus, all plans come with a wide range of added benefits, including roadside assistance, repair cost financing, and identity theft protection.
+Plus, all plans come with a wide range of added benefits, including roadside assistance, tire repair or replacement, and total loss protection.

 Learn more about this provider in our Endurance warranty review, and get a free, personalized quote from Endurance below.